laras126/wpfolio-two/WPFolioTwo-child-theme/readme.txt

-Use these theme files to start your WPFolio Child Theme development.
+Use these theme files to start your WPFolio Two Child Theme development.
 Rename and move this entire folder to the root level of wp-content/themes alongside WPFolio and activate your new WPFolio Child Theme like any other WordPress theme.
 Then modify with abandon!